Risk Management

 The Group is engaged in the land transportation business using public roads centered on the Delivery Business.
 Recently, there has been growing social pressure on transportation business operators to ensure safe driving as regulations related to safety measures have been continuously strengthened.

 The Group is implementing measures with the highest priority on safety, but the occurrence of a serious accident may result in administrative disposition such as suspension of the use of vehicles, forcing the Group to suspend all or part of its business, and lowering social confidence in the Group.
-Furthermore, if the number of violation points in accidents reported to the Ministry of Land, Infrastructure, Transport and Tourism accumulates, this may lead to difficulty continuing the Group's business due to being subject to suspension of operations or revocation of the Group's business license.
-Such an event may have an impact on the Group's business, financial position and operating results.
+Furthermore, if the number of violation points in accidents reported to the Ministry of Land, Infrastructure, Transport and Tourism accumulates, and the Group becomes subject to suspension of operations or revocation of its business license, it would become difficult to continue the business, which may have an impact on the Group's business, financial position and operating results.

 (7) Overseas operations

 The Group conducts business in foreign countries centered on Asia.
-Furthermore, as stated in securities report for FY 2025/3 "1.
-Management Policy, Management Environment and Issues to Address," the Group intends to further strengthen its global network and international business.
+Furthermore, as stated in securities report for FY2026/3 "1.
+Management Policy, Management Environment and Issues to Address," the Group intends to further strengthen its global logistics business, including international and overseas logistics.

 For this reason, the Group's business, financial position and operating results may be affected in the event of a sudden fluctuation in exchange rates or air and ocean transportation freight tariffs due to intensifying trade frictions and conflicts between countries, or the occurrence of risks in regions where the Group's business sites are located, such as deterioration of economic conditions or the business environment, unforeseen changes in laws and regulations, deterioration of political conditions or intensification of terrorist activities, differences in commercial practices or the occurrence of natural disasters or infectious diseases.